What It Means and How to Prepare Strategically

 - Number of interview places available

-Certain institutions use a hybrid approach and combine UCAT with GCSEs, or contextual criteria before establishing their final cutoff, such as King’s College London, University of Leicester and Birmingham University.
+Certain institutions use a hybrid approach and combine UCAT with GCSEs, or contextual criteria, before establishing their final cutoff, such as King’s College London, University of Leicester and Birmingham University.

 Understanding the specific methodology of each university is as important as achieving a high score.